Sorry, But These 8 Body Care Products Are A Big Scam

 Metal Foot Files

-If your feet have been tucked away inside chunky winter boots for the past six months, you might consider bringing out the heavyweights.
-During a professional pedicure, that’ll often be an electronic foot file — a tool used to chip away at hard skin — but metal foot files are a popular choice at home.
+During a professional pedicure, they'll often use an electronic foot file — a tool used to chip away at hard skin — but metal foot files are a popular choice at home.
 London-based podiatrist Dina Gohil would advise against the latter thanks to the potential risks a harsh tool like this poses to the skin and overall foot health.

-“Metal foot files, especially those with coarse surfaces, can be overly abrasive and harsh on the skin, leading to irritation, cuts or abrasions, particularly on sensitive areas of the feet,” says Gohil.
-She adds that they are particularly difficult to sanitize thoroughly, increasing the risk of bacterial or fungal infections.
-Instead of a metal foot file, Gohil recommends opting for gentler alternatives such as pumice stones or ceramic foot files, which are designed to exfoliate the skin effectively without causing damage or irritation.
-“These alternatives offer a safer and more hygienic approach to foot care, promoting smoother, healthier feet with reduced risk of injury or infection,” says Gohil.

 Corn Plasters

 Corns and calluses are thick layers of skin caused by sustained rubbing or friction against socks and shoes.
 They’re entirely normal but ahead of sandal weather, you might be looking to lessen their appearance using corn plasters, pads or caps.
 Gohil suggests thinking twice: “Corn plasters contain acids or other chemicals that work by gradually breaking down the thickened skin,” explains Gohil, “but these substances can also damage healthy surrounding skin if not applied correctly, leading to irritation, pain and potential complications.”
 If the hard skin on your feet is very thick and bothers you, consider visiting a podiatrist.
-If you’d rather treat your feet at home, choose a gentle exfoliating lotion which you can use daily, like CeraVe SA Renewing Foot Cream, O’Keeffe’s Healthy Feet Exfoliating Moisturizing Foot Cream, or Exuviance Exfoliating & Conditioning Foot Balm.
+If you’d rather treat your feet at home, choose a gentle exfoliating lotion which you can use daily, like the CeraVe SA Renewing Foot Cream, $15.99.